sergiunagy/findashboard/README.md

 ![swagger editor screenshot](./readme_imgs/SwaggerEditor.png)

-## Running the app
+## Running the app with different profiles

-### Dev mode

-From the deploy folder:
+### Deployment profiles description

+We use 3 profiles for deploying the app:
+- dev
+- test
+- prod

+Spin up the services associated with a profile using :
-        docker compose --profile dev up
+        docker compose --profile <dev | test | prod> up

-### Production

-Production images have the functionality built in.
+### Profiles scope and rationale:

+General note:
+- no proper migration schema is prepared for the Dashboards DB.
+For this reason, the ORM library on the service is set to "synchronize" and recreates the structure automatically.
+This would not be feasible in a persitent data situation (could destroy data on a schema cheange) but it works OK in the scope of this demo.

+#### Dev

+Profile intended for development.
+- Image build is enabled and the images are bind-mounted to local host source folders.
+- Hot-replace is enbabled for all services.
+- Uses an in-mem database solution, preloaded with a couple of samples to facilitate quick tests during development.

+#### Test

+Profile for testing service integrations.
+- Image build is enabled and the images are bind-mounted to local host source folders.
+- Hot-replace is enbabled for all services.
+- Uses a database-as a service pattern and spins up a database server.

 Note:
+- the server is currently not mapped to a volume for persisisting between server resets

+- Contains an extra service for checking the database using a dedicated admin tool.

+#### Prod

+Profile for deploying services.
+- Image building is disabled and code is running from the images directly.
+- Uses a database-as a service pattern and spins up a database server.

+Note:
-You can still bind to the src folders to be able to edit the sources for testing and debugging.
+- You can still bind to the src folders to be able to edit the sources for testing and debugging.
 To enable this, you can use the dev docker compose yml as an example.

-The frontend is reduced to optimized static files and served through an Nginx container.
+- The frontend is reduced to optimized static files and served through an Nginx container.

 Note:
 The Nginx container uses Alpine Linux, to optimize for size, so you will need to use sh instead of bash to execute into the container during runtime.

 To run the production deployment:
 - use the deploy/production folder
+- run with:

-- run with docker compose --profile prod up.
+        docker compose --profile prod up.